-The Bund (literally means "Outer Beach") is a waterfront area lies north of the Old Town of Shanghai, and one of the most famous scenic spots in this international city.
+The Bund (literally means "Outer Beach") is a waterfront area that lies north of the Old Town of Shanghai.
+It's one of the most famous scenic spots and a must-see place for tourists in this international city.
 This stately street is famous for old colonial-era buildings, dozens of historical buildings there once housed numerous banks, trading houses, consulates and newspapers from the UK, France, the US, Russia and many other countries.

-Customs House, an eight-story structure which was built in 1927, is one of the symbols of the Bund.
-It’s famous for a clock tower called "Big Ching", and it remains customs house until today.
+Customs House, an eight-story structure that was built in 1927, is one of the symbols of the Bund.
+It’s famous for a clock tower called "Big Ching", and it remains a customs house until today.

 On the south of the clock tower stands HSBC Building, the grandest building on the Bund.
 The two magnificent buildings were designed by the same architect.
 It was the home to the Hong Kong and Shanghai Banking Corporation, but now Pudong Development Bank is its new host.

-Huangpu Park located at the northern end of the Bund, it’s the oldest and smallest park in the city.
+Located at the northern end of the Bund, Huangpu Park is the oldest and smallest park in the city.
 You can have a visit to The Bund Historical Museum in it.

-For leisure and sightseeing, a three-hour-cruise on the Huangpu River is available and worthy.
-If you have a tight schedule, you can also found one-hour and two-hour cruise at the southern ferry port.
+For leisure and sightseeing, a three-hour cruise on the Huangpu River is available and worthy.
+If you have a tight schedule, you can also find a one-hour and two-hour cruises at the southern ferry port.

 Email response within 0.5~24 hours.